hendrixgg/vhdl-tutorial/README.md

 The "<=" is the signal assignment operator that allows you to assign a new value to a signal.

-Signals only get updated when the process pauses, their new value is assigned according to the last signal assignment in a given process.
+Signals only get updated when the process is paused, their new value is assigned according to the last signal assignment in the process.